About the Artist: Sandy Roob

 She left full-time work to become a full-time mom and later transferred her passion for storytelling to the canvas.
 For more than a decade, Roob took painting classes at the Indianapolis Art Center (IAC), where she went on to teach for a few years.
 She also studied with numerous artists in the community.

-When she’s not creating art, Roob enjoys traveling with her husband to visit their son and daughter-in-law in Denver, and a daughter at Vanderbilt.
+When she’s not creating art, Roob enjoys traveling with her husband to visit their son in Chicago and their daughter in NYC.

 Roob’s work is part of a permanent collection at the Whittaker Inn, West Lafayette, IN.